-The Wait node is used to create a pause of any desired duration in your workflows.
-When the workflow is paused the execution data is offloaded to the database, and when the resume condition is met it is reloaded and the execution continues.
+Use the Wait node pause your workflow's execution.
+When the workflow pauses it offloads the execution data to the database.
+When the resume condition is met, the workflow reloads the data and the execution continues.

-The Wait node can be set to resume on the following conditions:
+The Wait node can resume on the following conditions:

 For the time-based resume operations, note that:

-- For wait times less than 65 seconds, execution data is not offloaded to the database to resume later but rather the process continues to run and execution resumes after the specified interval passes.
+- For wait times less than 65 seconds, the workflow doesn't offload execution data offloaded to the database.
+Instead, the process continues to run and execution resumes after the specified interval passes.

 - The n8n server time is always used regardless of the timezone setting.
-Workflow timezone settings, and any changes made to them, do not affect the Wait node interval or specified time.
+Workflow timezone settings, and any changes made to them, don't affect the Wait node interval or specified time.

-The resume On webhook call option enables your workflows to resume when an HTTP call is received.
+The resume On webhook call option enables your workflows to resume when the Wait node receives an HTTP call.

-The webhook URL that will resume the execution when called is only generated at runtime.
+The webhook URL that resumes the execution when called is generated at runtime.
 The Wait node provides the

-$resumeWebhookUrl variable so that you can reference and send (the yet to be generated URL) wherever needed, for example to a third-party service or in an email (see example below).
+$resumeWebhookUrl variable so that you can reference and send the yet-to-be-generated URL wherever needed, for example to a third-party service or in an email.

-When the workflow executes, the resume URL is generated and the webhook(s) in your workflow using the
+When the workflow executes, the Wait node generates the resume URL and the webhook(s) in your workflow using the

 $resumeWebhookUrl reference become functional.
 This generated URL is unique to each execution, meaning that your workflow can contain multiple Wait nodes and as the webhook URL is called it will resume each Wait node sequentially.